aws-samples/aws-hpc-workshops/WRF-README.rst

 TL;DR

 #.
 Setup and launch cluster with CfnCluster
 #.
-Download, build with Intel compiler, and install NetCDF
+NetCDF:  Download, build with Intel compiler, and install
 #.
-Download, build with Intel compiler, and install WRF
+WRF:  Download, build with Intel compiler, and install
 #.
 Run CONUS 2.5k benchmark
 #.
 View result with ncview